la2050/archive/_organizations/special-service-for-groups-asian-and-pacific-islander-obesity-prevention-alliance-apiopa.md

     <p>

-   â€¢ Trained hundreds of students to become leaders in LA and our work with youth, as profiled in Hector Tobar's column for the LA times
+   * Trained hundreds of students to become leaders in LA and our work with youth, as profiled in Hector Tobar's column for the LA times

     <p>

-   â€¢ Worked with youth and policy experts to craft a community development policy described as "A Model of LA Planning," which will set strong environmental and equity protections for local residents
+   * Worked with youth and policy experts to craft a community development policy described as "A Model of LA Planning," which will set strong environmental and equity protections for local residents
 areas_impacted: ''
 project_ids: ''
 title: >-